mfs409/jetlag-legacy/DEV.md

 ### Tutorial Website

-To build the full tutorial website, with all demo games, use `npm run build-all-tutorials`.
-To clean up, use `npm run clean-all-tutorials`.
+To build the full tutorial website, with all demo games, use `npm run build-tuts`.
+To clean up, use `npm run clean-tuts`.
+Note that this will build the tutorial viewer.
+The list of tutorials that will be built is in `scripts/build_tuts.js`.

 ### Documentation

 To build the latest version of the documentation, run `npm run clean-check`.
-This will use `typedoc` to build documentation for everthing in the `src/jetlag` folder.
+This will use `typedoc` to build documentation for everything in the `src/jetlag` folder.

 ### Type Checking